Bat Bugs vs. Bed Bugs

 Spraying Turf

-We recommend using Supreme IT outside of your to eliminate food sources for the bat colony.
-When bats can no longer feed they will travel from your home to other areas.
-Apply 1 fl. oz. of Supreme IT per gallon of water per 1,000 sq. ft. with either a handheld pump sprayer or backpack sprayer.
-Once applied this product will fight against 70 types of insects upon contact and up to 90 days after application.
+Once applied, this product will fight against 70 types of insects upon contact and up to 90 days after application.
 When bats are confirmed gone, close all voids and openings with caulk and copper mesh to prevent them from reentering your home.

-Though bat bugs cannot be controlled through most insecticides, the bed bug can.
+Though bat bugs cannot be controlled through most insecticides, bed bugs can.
 To get rid of bed bugs, the first step is to thoroughly wash your bedding.
-Transfer it into a large plastic bag then into the washing machine.
+Transfer it into a large plastic bag and then into the washing machine.
 Use the highest heat setting on your washer and dryer to kill any adult bed bugs present.
 Do not put the bedding back until after treatment is complete.

 Once the bedding has been washed, you will want to treat the infested room with products like Flex 10-10 and Gentrol IGR.
-These together will kill and control bed bugs in all stages of their life cycles in multiple environments.
-The application rate for a severe bed bug infestation is to mix 6.4 fluid ounces of Flex 10-10 into 1 gallon of water.
-Spray just the mattress tufts, edges, seams, and folds.
-Then, mix 1 fluid ounce of Gentrol IGR into your solution to treat 1,500 square feet.
-Once combined, spray the bed frame, box spring, furniture, closets, flooring, and baseboards.
+Together, these will kill and control bed bugs in all stages of their life cycles in multiple environments.

 Key Takeaways